OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/README.md

 # SIMCA-Q Python Scripting Guide

-This guide provides examples on how to use Python to develope SIMCA-Q applications.
+This guide focuses through examples on how to use Python to develop SIMCA-Q applications.

 At present, Python only can interact with the SIMCA-Q COM interface.
 Therefore, these apps will only work on Windows systems.